MattF-NSIDC/sscce-quarto-slides-link-to-html-issue/README.md

-# Demonstrate an issue linking from slides to website
+# Demonstrate an issue linking from slides to HTML page

 ## Steps